gracikk-ds/gracikk-ds/README.md

 ### Hi there, I'm Alex aka gracikk 👋

-### I'm working for EPAM Systems :cupid: as a Data Scientist
+### I'm working for EPAM Systems as a Data Scientist

 - 🌱 I’m currently learning everything, but especially computer vision concepts
 - :two_men_holding_hands: I'm looking to collaborate with other DS specialists